 Lower Snake River Compensation Plan hatchery were constructed to mitigate for fish losses caused by construction and operation of the four lower Snake River federal hydroelectric dams.
-Lower Snake River Compensation Plan hatcheries have a combined goal of returning approximately 25,000 adult steelhead to the project area above Lower Granite Dam.
+Lower Snake River Compensation Plan hatcheries have a combined goal of returning approximately 25,000 A-run, adult steelhead to the project area above Lower Granite Dam.
 The Idaho Department of Fish and Game's objective is to ensure that harvestable components of hatchery-produced steelhead are available to provide fishing opportunity, consistent with meeting spawning escapement and preserving the genetic integrity of natural populations (IDFG 1992).
 The Idaho Department of Fish and Game has not considered alternative actions for obtaining program goals.
-Stated goals are mandated by the U.S. Fish and Wildlife Service.
+Stated goals are mandated by the U.S. Fish and Wildlife Service and through agreements with the Idaho Power Company.